mer-at/SCMC/README.md

 Connect the wires, install the Joystick Library, flash the code with Arduino IDE.
 And it should work.

 ![Alt text](/Schematic.png?raw=true "schematic")

+Also got a Case designed for it here: https://www.thingiverse.com/thing:4758367